bigdoods/ifc-tech.org/docs/reference.md

 ---
 title: Reference Documentation
 ---
-In the reference section, you can find reference documentation for IFC model schemas and schema-languages aswel as our glossary and design docs.
+In the reference section, you can find reference documentation for IFC model schema, schema-languages and a glossary of design docs.

-## Schemas
+## Schema

 Below you will find links to the schema documentation.
 The documentation is written according to specification in the EXPRESS data modeling language.
+Reference specifications are indexed according to the IFC platform release it belongs to.

 Documentation reference include EXPRESS and XML reference schema-languages for schema as standard.
 This is in accordance with ISO specification but other schema-languages can be seen in the Extension references section below.

-* [IFC 2](/docs/reference/schemas/ifc2.md/overview/) - Schemata for IFC 2. (latest)
+* [IFC 2](/docs/reference/schema/ifc2.md/overview/) - Current Schema for IFC 2. (latest)
-* [IFC2x3](/docs/reference/schemas/ifc2x3.md/overview/) - Schemata for IFC2x3 (latest)
-* [IFC4](/docs/reference/schemas/ifc4.md/overview/) - Schemata for IFC4 (latest)
+* [IFC4](/docs/reference/schema/ifc4.md/overview/) - Current Schema for IFC4 (latest)
-* [IFC5](/docs/reference/schemas/ifc5.md/overview/) - Schemata for IFC5 (WIP)
+* [IFC5](/docs/reference/schema/ifc5.md/overview/) - Schema for IFC5 (WIP)
-* [IFC HISTORY](/docs/reference/schemas/ifc-history/overview/) - A complete list of IFC schemata issued
+* [IFC HISTORY](/docs/reference/schema/history/overview/) - A complete history of IFC schema issued

 ## Extension References